ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

         </ul>
         <br>
         <p>
-            While this isn't a comprehensive look into the specifics of the Teach for America program or the assumptions behind multivariate regressions, it demonstrates the importance of adequate research design. <b>The questions we ask and the answers we derive are only as adequate as our understanding of the data.</b>
+            While this is not a comprehensive look into the specifics of the Teach for America program or the assumptions behind multivariate regressions, it demonstrates the importance of adequate research design. <b>The questions we ask and the answers we derive are only as adequate as our understanding of the data.</b>
         </p>
     </div>
 </div>